nermalcat69/Links/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas for improvements or find any issues, please open an issue or submit a pull request.
+If you have any ideas for improvements or find any issues, please open an **issue**

 ## License